arjunkhara/3D-Modelling-Repo/README.md

 Shadows in games engines are used in a particular way: the camera is used to determine how the light itself can become a shadow.
 The light source, from the point of view of the camera, tells a player which parts of the object will have positive lights, and which will have negative lights, or shadows.
 This is why walls in a game need a critical thickness, so that the shadow asset does not pass through it but stays on it.
 As a general rule, chamferring is a good way to overcome many shadow issues.
 Z-buffers are a bunch of numbers that state how far a triangle is from another.
 The Z-buffer determines this order and decides which ones to affect, based on the shape required.

+Tesselation shaders are another option to create smooth surfaces.
+However, geometry shaders allow for the creation of further points, which is not possible in vertex shaders.
+But mostly the games industries use vertex and fragment shaders.
+Tesselation shaders are also used for nurbs curves and smoother geometry, but games still tend to choose triangles owing to its flexibility.